-XML representations of first-class vCloud API objects, such as the objects in Figure 1-1, include these attributes.
+XML representations of first-class vCloud API objects, such as the objects in Figure 1-1. vCloud API Object Taxonomy, include these attributes.

 The object identifier, expressed in URN format.
 The value of the id attribute uniquely identifies the object, persists for the life of the object, and is never reused.
 The id attribute value is intended to provide a context-free identifier that can be used with the vCloud API entityResolver (see Retrieve an Object as an Entity).